jasonbot/chains/README.md

-# chains
-Chained iterators in Go
+# Chained Iterators in Go